jeremydbean/toc/README.md

 - Ctrl + X, Y, ENTER
 - Every time you open a terminal window, you will be in the areas directory, and the MUD will attempt to start if not already running.

+OTHER COMMANDS:
+- ps ux : views all running processes.
+First number listed after pi is the 'Process ID'  last line is the description.
+The MUD is both ./startup and ./merc 9000
+- If you need to force kill the MUD, use 'ps ux' to find the process ID, then do 'kill <number>'